5 Things You Can Do to Be a Better Ally

 The openness of elected officials in voicing hatred has opened the door to more visible white-supremacist activities, misogynistic behavior, homophobia, transphobia, and more —and unfortunately, this is just some of what we’ve seen.

 What also brings me hope is the outpouring of ‘I want to stop this hate’ messaging from people who want to do better to support those of us who are feeling the sting of oppression.
-As a diversity expert [link to bio on Ritu site], I’m repeatedly being asked, “What can I do to help?”
+As a diversity expert, I’m repeatedly being asked, “What can I do to help?”

 I’m grateful for this because we need strong allies in the fight against hate, racism, misogyny, discrimination, and supremacy.
 It’s not enough—and, in fact, adds insult to injury—to have marginalized people carry the load when it comes to interrupting oppression.
 Allies are critical to creating real change.